Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Setup Advice: More of a visual learner?
 Alert1 provides installation videos for each system, which you can find on their website.2

 Once my systems were up and running, I called Alert1 to set up my Circle of Care, aka my custom responders.
-Overall, the devices were straightforward to set up on my own, but Alert1 is always ready to guide customers through installation over the phone, if needed.
+Overall, the devices were straightforward to set up on my own.
+Alert1 is always ready to guide customers through installation over the phone if needed.

 Contracts and Warranty

-Alert1 offers a limited warranty covering battery replacements and equipment that has become inoperable due to product defects.
-The warranty doesn’t cover loss or damage from accidents, negligence, or repairs performed by an unauthorized service.
+Alert1 offers a limited warranty covering battery replacements and product defects.
+The warranty doesn’t cover loss or damage from accidents, negligence or repairs performed by an unauthorized service.

-According to Alert1, 3 out of 4 customers opt to add the Advantage Plan for an additional $8.33 per month.
-This plan protects customers from paying for a new system in case of non-defect-related damage or loss.
-In my eyes, spending less than 30 cents a day to help protect a device I rely on daily is worth it!
+The Advantage Plan can be added for an additional $8.33 per month.
+It protects customers from paying for a new system in case of non-defect-related damage or loss.
+In my eyes, spending less than 30 cents a day to help protect your system is worth it!

 Alert1 Systems at a Glance

-System Pay for 1 Month Pay for 10 Months Equipment Shipping Activation fee*
+System Price for monthly plan Price for annual plan Equipment Shipping Activation fee

 Alert1 Systems and Product Details